automata-network/docs/docs/1rpc/1rpcplus/spec.md

 - ## GoPlus address scanning
     * Rule ID: 051
-    * Rule Details: 1RPC+ will decode users' eth_sendRawTransaction request to deserialize the addresses that the users interact with, and send these addresses to [Gopluslabs API](https://twitter.com/GoplusSecurity) to verify whether any of them is malicious, which should follow the Gopluslabs's [Terms of Use](https://gopluslabs.io/terms-of-use).
+    * Rule Details: 1RPC+ decodes the users' request to obtain addresses that they interact with, and check each of these addresses with [Gopluslabs API](https://twitter.com/GoplusSecurity) to verify whether any of them is malicious, By using this rule, users agree to Gopluslabs's [Terms of Use](https://gopluslabs.io/terms-of-use).
     * Support methods:
         * approve
         * setApprovalForAll